switcherapi/switcher-client-deno/README.md

 - **retryAfter** : Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours).
 - **regexMaxBlackList**: Number of entries cached when REGEX Strategy fails to perform (reDOS safe) - default: 50
 - **regexMaxTimeLimit**: Time limit (ms) used by REGEX workers (reDOS safe) - default - 3000ms
+- **certPath**: Path to the certificate file used to establish a secure connection with the API.

 ## Executing
 There are a few different ways to call the API using the JavaScript module.